Powhatan School embraces the concept of a “Whole Child” education.

 The Upper School music program focuses on learning to appreciate a variety of musical eras and genres, understanding how social and historical changes impact the arts, identifying differences in composers lives and styles, dissecting musical pieces, and expressing thoughts, feelings, and observations through written response.
 The course is divided into three trimesters, allowing each student two trimesters of music per year.
 The third trimester may be used to learn and rehearse music for a drama production of a particular grade.
 Students may elect to participate in the Upper School Chorus, which performs at Carol Sing and Graduation, or they may participate in an elective string ensemble for students in kindergarten through eighth grade.
 Powhatan believes that every child is capable of appreciating, understanding, and creating music and provides students with a means of expression in a unique and personal way.

 Upper School students in sixth through eighth grades have a daily sports practice.
-Scheduled at the end of the academic day, the sports program allows for intramural play within Powhatan and intramural play within the Piedmont Athletic Association.
-A wide variety of gender-based sports are offered to students each trimester, including lacrosse, field hockey, volleyball, soccer, cross country track, basketball, dance, physical fitness, and track and field.
+Scheduled at the end of the academic day, the sports program allows for intramural play within Powhatan and intramural play within the Piedmont Athletic Conference.
+A wide variety of sports are offered to students each trimester, including lacrosse, field hockey, volleyball, soccer, cross country track, basketball, dance, physical fitness, and track and field.
+Visit the Powhatan Sports website to view athletic activities that Powhatan offers to its students.

 With an emphasis on demonstrating good sportsmanship, developing skills, providing team experiences, and building self-confidence, Powhatan’s sports program teaches students how to remain physically fit and active in a safe way.

 Powhatan’s technology program is founded on the belief that technology is an essential tool in assisting students in learning beyond the classroom.
 To that end, all students have access to computers in their classrooms, individual laptops, and Smart Boards at each grade level as well as the computer lab.
 Students in sixth through eighth grade continue to build skills in keyboarding, word processing, and Internet research.
-They also learn how to create a Microsoft Power Point presentation and a Microsoft Excel spreadsheet as well as how to navigate a database.
+They also learn how to create a google slides presentation, create spreadsheets as well as how to navigate a database.
 These skills enhance learning and provide interactive lessons in all content areas.
 Students also acquire an understanding of how to use specific hardware, software, and related technologies, allowing them to adapt to the complex technology environments that will emerge during their lifetimes.

 We immediately start with introducing world languages in the Lower School.
-Pre-K students are exposed to both French and Spanish.
 The primary goal is to develop awareness, interest, and enthusiasm for the languages, the people, and the cultures.
 The program also seeks to develop students’ listening and speaking skills.
-A formal Spanish sequential curriculum is taught from Kindergarten through fourth grade.
+A formal Spanish sequential curriculum is taught from Pre-Kindergarten through eighth grade.
 Students learn how to interact in Spanish with meaningful contexts.
 Topics and projects provide a framework for vocabulary and linguistic structures.
 The skills are based on the ACTFL standards for modern language learning.
 Communication refers to interpersonal, interpretive, and presentational skills.
 Through the target language, students also learn about culture, make connections across disciplines, and compare traditions and practices.

-Languages continue in the Upper School.
-All sixth graders choose to take either French or Spanish for their final three years at Powhatan.
-Both will stress the use of the target language.
+World Language continue in the Upper School with Spanish.
+The program stresses the use of the target language.
 Emphasis is placed on the four communicative skills of listening, speaking, reading, and writing.
-The world language program also promotes the development of the three modes of communication: interpersonal, interpretive, and presentational, through a setting that strengthens students’ appreciation for French and Spanish speaking cultures, provides a context for developing confidence to start communicating in the second language, and enhances cross-cultural awareness.
-Upon leaving Powhatan, students will have completed a minimum of level one in either French or Spanish.
+The world language program also promotes the development of the three modes of communication: interpersonal, interpretive, and presentational, through a setting that strengthens students’ appreciation for Spanish speaking cultures, provides a context for developing confidence to start communicating in the second language, and enhances cross-cultural awareness.
+Upon leaving Powhatan, students will have completed a minimum of level one in Spanish, with many testing well above grade level in high school.